 Why Pakistanis In The Otherworldly Highlands Aren't Happy To See Pakistani Tourists

 The residents of Murtazabad, a village in the highlands of Pakistan, are welcoming of strangers.
-On a recent day, they proffered passing visitors a yak meat porridge they'd made for a religious celebration.
+On a recent day, they proffered passing visitors a yak meat porridge they had made for a religious celebration.
 They indulgently smiled as a horde of Thai tourists raced into one of their orchards and posed with piles of red and yellow apples.

 But some days, their patience wears thin.

-And those days are happening more often as this once remote province becomes a wildly popular destination not for foreign tourists posing in their apple orchards but for their own brethren — Pakistanis who come from the plains below.
+And those days are happening more often as this once-remote province becomes a wildly popular destination not only for foreign tourists posing in their apple orchards, but also for Pakistanis who come from the plains below.

 "Most tourists are wonderful, but some are just so dirty.
 They come here to see our beautiful region, and they leave their trash behind," says Benazir Jamal, a 25-year-old gym teacher, who said her village organized a committee to clean up after tourists.
 "Not all fingers of the hand are the same," Jamal said, referring to Pakistanis visiting the area.

-Pointy opinions about Pakistani tourists can be heard across the far northern territory of Gilgit-Baltistan, an otherworldly place of snow-capped peaks, glaciers, rivers and orchards.
-It spotlights the frictions between Pakistan's multiple ethnic and religious groups, and the challenges facing the country as it tries to lure in more visitors.
+Pointed opinions about Pakistani tourists can be heard across the far northern territory of Gilgit-Baltistan, an otherworldly place of snow-capped peaks, glaciers, rivers and orchards.
+It spotlights the frictions between Pakistan's multiple ethnic and religious groups, and the challenges facing the country as it tries to lure more visitors.
 Signs are pasted throughout residential areas forbidding photography and entrance to tourists.
 Other signs urge them, in English and Urdu, to pick up their trash.

 "The problem is basically, unfortunately, and I am sorry to say this, especially our Pakistani tourists.
-They have not right manners," says Aqeela Bano, who heads the Ciqam Project, which is a network of organizations run by women, including a carpentry workshop and a café and hotel.
+They have not right manners," says Aqeela Bano, who heads the Ciqam Project, a network of organizations run by women, including a carpentry workshop and a café and hotel.

 Tensions emerged after domestic tourists nearly outnumbered the territory's 1.5 million locals over the past two summers, according to Usman Ahmed, commissioner of the Gilgit division, one of the area's highest-ranking officials.
 There were no official figures for this past summer, but it was even busier, officials said.